Headache & Pain

 Headaches occurring in transplant patients are often poorly described in the literature.
 Many of the headaches have clinical features of migraine or tension-type headaches.
 Of headaches occurring in transplant patients, there are important secondary headache diagnoses to consider often related to immunosuppressant medications.
 However, even secondary headaches tend to have a phenotype consistent with a primary headache disorder such as migraine, or they may have red flag features like thunderclap onset or positional exacerbation.

 The presentation of primary headache disorders can be reviewed in detail and associated articles and diagnostic criteria can be accessed at http://ichd-3.org, which contains internationally accepted criteria.
 Briefly, migraine criteria require at least 5 attacks of a headache lasting 4 to 72 hours if untreated.
 The characteristics should be at least 2 of unilateral, pulsatile quality, moderate to severe pain, and/or negatively affecting routine activity.
 Associated features required at least 1 of nausea (+/- vomiting) or the combination of photophobia plus phonophobia.
 Importantly, the criteria require that no better diagnosis is identified, as secondary headaches can present like migraine.
-Note that one third of migraine has aura, which can include mostly commonly visual aura, sensory aura, and language aura.
+It should be noted that aura is seen in one third of migraine, which includes most commonly visual aura, sensory aura, and language aura.
 A migraine lasting beyond 72 hours is considered status migrainosus.

 Both tension-type headache and many secondary headaches may alternatively present with a headache lasting 30 minutes to 7 days with at least 2 of bilateral location, nonpulsatile pain, mild to moderate intensity, and not affecting routine activity.
 It should not have nausea, vomiting, or the combination of photophobia plus phonophobia.
 Again, this presentation requires secondary causes be considered.